We use minimal analytics to improve the site. Is that okay?

 Fujifilm Lens Resolution Limits

 Fujifilm lenses likely have a resolution limit, and if they increase the megapixels in their next X-H2 so that it can do 8k video, they’ll likely have to bump the resolution capabilities of their fast lenses to match.
 Unless their current lenses can handle 34MP from an APS-C sensor.
-But I bet you, their current f1.4 lenses will see their limits tested at 34MP and I bet you, Fujifilm has been waiting for higher MP sensors before updating their older lenses so that they will be good to go for the next 10-15 years.
+But I bet you, their current f/1.4 lenses will see their limits tested at 34MP, and I bet you, Fujifilm has been waiting for higher-MP sensors before updating their older lenses, so they will be good to go for the next 10-15 years.

 And by the way, I can almost bet you the X-H2 will do 8k.
 Which means at least a sensor around 38MP.
-Fujifilm has to do 8k video if they want to stay relevant with Japan broadcast moving to 8k this year, and with the Olympics delayed, they have an opportunity to deliver a camera that is 8k broadcast Olympic ready if they hustle.
+Fujifilm has to deliver 8k video if it wants to stay relevant.
+With Japan’s broadcast moving to 8k this year and the Olympics delayed, they have an opportunity to deliver an 8k broadcast-ready camera if they hustle.

-So I bet you, the X-H2 will be ready for the Olympics so long as Covid-19 doesn’t gain function and destroy human civilization before then.
+So I bet you the X-H2 will be ready for the Olympics, so long as Covid-19 doesn’t mutate and destroy human civilization before then.

 Related Topics